Shoelace Tips for Teaching Children

 Tips For The Teacher

 - Before teaching any shoelace knot to your child, try learning a new knot yourself, particularly the Ian Knot (if you don't already know it).
-This is a great way of recalling the difficulty and frustration of having to pay attention to "Loops" and "Loose Ends" and what to hold and what to let go, all of which otherwise happen automatically with your existing technique.
+This is a great way of reliving the difficulty and frustration of having to pay attention to “Loops” and “Loose Ends” and what to hold and what to let go, all of which otherwise happen without thinking when you use your existing technique.